ibkbcn/Real-Estate-Profitability-Forecaster/README.md

 This project implements an end-to-end Machine Learning pipeline to analyze real estate profitability.
 By training models on historical property attributes, the system predicts fair market values for both sales and rentals to assist in investment decision-making.

-The core objective is to calculate the **Break-Even Point (ROI)** for potential investments by combining the outputs of two distinct predictive models:
+The core objective is to calculate the **Break-Even Point (BEP)** for potential investments by combining the outputs of two distinct predictive models:
 1.  **Purchase Price Predictor:** Estimates the fair market buy price based on property features.
 2.  **Rental Price Predictor:** Estimates the potential monthly yield.